SKAUL05/livestream/README.md

 Run `requirements.txt` to install all the dependencies

+### Start RethinkDB

+Make sure you have RethinkDB running.
+If you are not running RethinkDB on your local machine with the default settings.

+### Running the application

 Firstly we'll need to create the database livestream and the table used by this app: ideas.
 You can do this by running:

 ```